maegges65/junit-tests/README.md

 Based on demo4, but this time with a `try {...} finally {...}` block.

 The test class demonstrate how to test behaviour for exceptions.

+### demo6

+Based on demo3, but uses powermockito to mock constructors and verify method calls.

+### demo6b

+Same as demo6 but uses `@Mock` annotations.

+### demo7

+A simple example to demonstrate the the use of inorder verification.

+### robot

+A simple example of a hyptothetical rbot that moves along a rectangular spiral outwards.
+Look at the branch `refactoring` to see how this setup can be used for reactoring.